 The most interesting fact is that almost every owner of the property has had something to do with music, going all the way to the original construction in 1753.
 Owners brought in traveling musicians who offered concerts and in the mid 1800’s the owner was even known as a singer who often entertained folks around town.
 Into the mid 1900s and later, many locals still recall getting piano and violin lessons here in the house - even a choral lesson or two.

-Now, over 300 years after the property was first constructed, you can still hear great music every Thursday and Friday night in our main dining room and out of the side lawn all summer long.
+Now, over 300 years after the property was first constructed, you can still hear great music throughout the year on special occasions.
+Check with us on our next enjoyable music event.

 The PineCrest was converted to its present form in 1993 by a local couple, Joe and Jane Carlozzi who still live in the area, as does their daughter Linda and Ron Brooks who took over for Joe and Jane on their retirement from Innkeeping.